duncantmiller/redwoodpowerfund.com/src/_posts/2024-10-29-introducing-rozero-labs-and-our-new-protoype-rozero-bot.md

 We are excited to announce that our company is evolving!
 Effective immediately, we are changing our name from Rose City Robotics to **RoZero Labs**.

-Along with this rebrand, we are excited to introduce our latest innovation: the RoZero Bot (also known as RoZe), a groundbreaking prototype we have developed and are now using in our lab to collect machine learning datasets.
+Along with this rebrand, we are excited to introduce our latest innovation: the RoZero Bot (also known as RoZe), a groundbreaking prototype we are now using in our lab to collect machine learning datasets.

 This prototype will help us to develop a proof of concept for our autonomous disassembly system for EV batteries by demonstrating that we can collect human guided training data and use that data to train a transformer neural network.
 We will then demonstrate our ability to transfer skills from the human to the RoZe to be performed autonomously.